reihanehzonoozi/flrw-phi4-hessian/README.md

 If this code contributes to published work, please cite the associated manuscript:

-> Reihaneh Majid Zonoozi and Mehdi Nadjafikhah, _Spatial curvature, boundary pinning and the $S^3$ sphaleron: the Hessian spectrum of $\phi^4$ interfaces in Friedmann–Lemaître–Robertson–Walker spacetimes_.
+> Reihaneh Majid Zonoozi and Mehdi Nadjafikhah, _Spatial curvature as a uniform spectral shift: the Hessian spectrum of boundary-pinned $\phi^4$ interfaces in Friedmann–Lemaître–Robertson–Walker spacetimes_.